casualuser/compound-angular/README.md

 ## Project Setup

-_How do I, as a developer, start working on the project?_
+_How does a developer start working on a new project?_

 1. First run   > curl -L get.tachy0n.com | bash <YourApp>